Our Work

 The kickoff meeting will mark the official launch of the Hill Street Garden Collective and serve as an open invitation for Stapleton residents and local organizations to shape the vision together.

-• Hold recurring meetings with HSG and increase local stewardship
+Hold recurring meetings with HSG and increase local leadership in the garden